Metea

-Chief Metea or Me-te-a (/mə.'ti.jə/) (fl.
-1812-1827) (Potawatomi: Mdewé "Sulks") was one of the principal chiefs of the Potawatomi during the early 19th century.
+Chief Metea or Me-te-a (/mə.'ti.jə/; Potawatomi: Mdewé; "Sulks") (c.
+1778 – May 5, 1827) was one of the principal chiefs of the Potawatomi during the early 19th century, described as a "warrior, spiritualist and orator".
 He frequently acted as spokesman at treaty councils.
-His village, Muskwawasepotan, was located on the St. Joseph River near the present-day town of Cedarville, Indiana.
+His village, Meskwawasebyéton, was located on the St. Joseph River near the present-day city of Fort Wayne, Indiana.

-He acted as principal Potawatomi informant to William Keating during the 1823 expedition into the Indiana territory by Major Stephen Long.
+Metea was born c.
+1778.
+He led various battles against the encroaching Americans, including during the War of 1812, in which he allied with the Shawnee military leader Tecumseh.
+After experiencing many injuries, he took on a more diplomatic approach with the Americans, including speaking against the Treaty of Chicago.
+He acted as principal Potawatomi informant to William Keating during the 1823 expedition into the Indiana Territory by Major Stephen Long.
+Through treaty negotiations, Metea advocated for Indigenous education, as well as ongoing annuities for the Indigenous people living on the land.

-Metea died at Fort Wayne, Indiana on May 5, 1827.
+Metea died at Fort Wayne, Indiana in 1827.
 According to the United States, his death was caused by accidental ingestion of poison, which he mistook for whiskey following a conversation with US dignitaries.
 It is more likely that he was assassinated.

-Miscellaneous
+Legacy

-Metea, a small town in Cass County, Indiana, and Metea County Park and Nature Preserve, an Allen County, Indiana park near Leo-Cedarville along Cedar Creek, are both named after Chief Metea.

-Metea Valley High School in Aurora, Illinois is named after Chief Metea.
+Metea has been commemorated through the naming of multiple locations, including Metea, Indiana, a small town in Cass County, Indiana.
+Metea County Park and Nature Preserve in Allen County, Indiana and Metea Valley High School in Aurora, Illinois are also named after Metea.